 Dystonia is a rare form of movement disorder that manifests itself in involuntary and persistent spasms of the skeletal muscles.
 Affected persons suffer from abnormal posture and sometimes bizarre twisting movements of the head, neck, torso, arms or legs.
 These can severely restrict everyday activities in all areas of life and are often very painful.
 Functional neurosurgical procedures such as deep brain stimulation (DBS) have proven to be an effective therapy for treating various forms of dystonia.
-With slightly more than 40 procedures of this type per year, Inselspital is the leader in Switzerland.
+Inselspital takes a leading role in this field due to the number of procedures and experience.

 What is dystonia?